Desno365/Desno365.github.io/minecraft/turrets-mod/index.md

 Yes you can, and you don't have to ask my permission, but you have to follow the [license of this mod]({{ site.url }}/minecraft/turrets-mod/#copyrights), this means that you have to give me credits and you can't use my work for commercial purposes (in a few words you can't make money from my work, for example you can't sell my mod).<br>

 *• Can I make a YouTube review for this mod?*<br>
 Of course you can.
-Only one thing: if you want to add a link for the download, please, don't put a download link on MediaFire or whatever, but just put a link of [my web page]({{ site.url }}/minecraft/turrets-mod) or a link of the [minecraftforum.net thread][thread].<br>
+Only one thing: if you want to add a link for the download, don't put a direct download link, but just put a link of [this web page]({{ site.url }}/minecraft/turrets-mod) or a link to the [minecraftforum.net thread][thread].<br>

 *• If I find a bug, where I should report it?*<br>
 The best way to report a bug is write it on the [minecraft-forum.net][thread] thread.
-But, before posting your bug-report, read the ["Known bugs and issues"]({{ site.url }}/minecraft/turrets-mod/#known-bugs-and-issues) section.
+Before posting your bug-report, read the ["Known bugs and issues"]({{ site.url }}/minecraft/turrets-mod/#known-bugs-and-issues) section.

 *• How can I support you?*<br>
 You can [follow me on Twitter](https://twitter.com/desno365), subscribe on [my Youtube channel](http://www.youtube.com/channel/UCJQL47nQnsijcaN_7pMsjCQ/videos) or [make a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GBEMKJBA3Z7PG). :)